Partner Yoga: A Different Take

 About Charlotte Bell

 Charlotte Bell discovered yoga in 1982 and began teaching in 1986.
 Charlotte is the author of Mindful Yoga, Mindful Life: A Guide for Everyday Practice and Yoga for Meditators, both published by Rodmell Press.
 Her third book is titled Hip-Healthy Asana: The Yoga Practitioner’s Guide to Protecting the Hips and Avoiding SI Joint Pain (Shambhala Publications).
 She writes a monthly column for CATALYST Magazine and serves as editor for Yoga U Online.
 Charlotte is a founding board member for GreenTREE Yoga, a non-profit that brings yoga to underserved populations.
-A lifelong musician, Charlotte plays oboe and English horn in the Salt Lake Symphony and folk sextet Red Rock Rondo, whose DVD won two Emmy awards in 2010.
+A lifelong musician, Charlotte plays oboe and English horn in the Salt Lake Symphony and folk sextet Red Rock Rondo, whose DVD won two Emmy awards.

 2 responses to “Partner Yoga: A Different Take”

-1. Avatar sophie devine says:
+1. sophie devine says:

 Interesting.
 Thank you for sharing your experience with partner yoga and suggesting a way to practice it without drawbacks.
 I appreciate your emphasis on the inner witness and partnering with the body to achieve mastery of asana.

-• Avatar Charlotte Bell says:
+• Charlotte Bell says:

 Thanks!
 After 40-some years of practice, I’ve become much less enamored of partner yoga.
 It can be fun and helpful, but not everyone knows how to communicate with another body through touch.
 It can be difficult when the partner you draw makes aggressive adjustments.
 I love getting feedback, but I’m not so keen on working with partners these days.